functionguyy/technical_art/C_tutorials/c_variables.md

 contains statements that specify the computing operations to be done, and variables store values used during the computation.

-In this article, you will learn about the different types of variables in C, you will learn how to declare the appropriate variables for a computation in a C program and also learn how use variables
+In this article, you will learn what a variable in C means.
+You will how to declare variables.
+You will learn about the different types of variables and the kind of values they can store.
+You will learn how to print the values stored in different types of variables using `printf`.
+You will learn how to declare different types of variables.
+You will learn how to assign values to variables.
+You will learn about the `ASCII` character set.
+You will learn about the different scopes of variables in C.

 ## What is a variable in C?
 In C, a variable is a symbolic name that represents a particular